Equal Friction Method

 Note about the Equal Friction Method

-The method can increase the numbers of reductions compared to other methods, and often a poorer pressure balance in the system require more adjusting dampers.
+The method can increase the numbers of reductions compared to other methods and often a poorer pressure balance in the system require more adjusting dampers.
 This may increase the system cost compared to other methods.

-Example - Equal Friction Method
+Example Template - The Equal Friction Method